temporarymoon/slambda/README.md

+# 🚧 This repo has been moved to [prescientmoon/slambda](https://github.com/prescientmoon/slambda) 🚧
 # ⚠️ Deprecation warning ⚠️

 This project is deprecated.
 I wrote this script about two years ago, as (at the time) no existing programs had proper chording support.
 Now, at last, [kanata](https://github.com/jtroo/kanata) has gotten satisfactory chording support, which is what I am currently using.